tomatolog/manticore/docs/8_sphinxql_reference/insert_and_replace_syntax.rst

         VALUES (value, ...)
         [, (...)]

-INSERT statement, introduced in version 1.10-beta, is only supported for RT indexes.
+INSERT statement is only supported for RT indexes.
 It inserts new rows (documents) into an existing index, with the provided column values.

 ID column must be present in all cases.
 Rows with duplicate IDs will
 <b>not</b> be overwritten by INSERT; use REPLACE to do that.
 REPLACE